cnzdhs/computing-work/README.md

 # *computing-work*

-Teachers are hardworking and patient filed with determination amd dedication
+Teachers are hardworking and patient filled with determination and dedication
 always gracious and inspirational

-They came to teach and was sent to help us comprehend till the dead end
+They were sent to teach us and to help us to comprehend and will coninue till the end

-The game of life
-teachers get it start
+Education the teachers start
-from the race to the depart
+we learn the knowledge that they depart

 You moulded us with pride
 so we can decide